-Tips for buying a live tree and how to care for it:
+Tips for buying a live Christmas tree and how to care for it:

-Identify where your live tree will be planted in the yard and dig the hole before the ground freezes.
+Identify where your live tree will be planted in the yard after Christmas and dig the hole before the ground freezes.

 Before bringing the tree inside it should be conditioned by putting in an unheated garage for a few days.
-The same should be done when moving it back outside.
+The same should be done when moving it back outside to be planted.

 Live trees are fairly sensitive and should not be kept inside for more than 10 days.